Kodular/Documentation/docs/components/user-interface/date-picker.md

     |day|`number`|

-Allows the user to set the date to be displayed when the date picker opens.
-Valid values for the month field are 1-12 and 1-31 for the day field.
+Allows the user to set the date to be displayed when the date picker opens Valid values for the month field are 1-12 and 1-31 for the day field.

 ### SetDateToDisplayFromInstant